AhseomC/AhseomC/README.md

 👾 I'm an artist trying to learn how to code.

 🤖 I’ve always been fascinated by cutting-edge technologies.
-Such techs like AI, machine learning, blockchain technology, and algorithms that run them felt like magic to me.
-And I have looked up to professional software engineers who created them.
+Such techs like AI, machine learning, blockchain technology, and algorithms that run them.
+I have looked up to professional software engineers who created them.
 Their work is often invisible, but it has a huge impact on our lives.

 ⚙️ I’m also very interested in creating things that can help people live better lives.
 I believe technology is the key to solving many of the world's problems and I want to contribute my part.
 To do that, first, I had to learn how to use technology.
 That’s why I started to learn how to code.